daniel-orlov/log-generator/README.md

 # log-generator
-Access log generator for nginx on Go
+Access log generator for nginx using Go